klojang4j/klojang-check/README.md

 <i>Klojang Check</i> is a Java module dedicated to defensive programming &#8212; making
 sure your program or method starts with a clean and workable set of inputs before continuing with the business logic.
-Null checks are the most common example of this, but often it seems like everything beyond that is treated as part of the business logic.
-Yet, if your program needs a value from a configuration file, is the presence of the configuration file part of the business logic?
-Probably not. <i>Klojang Check</i>
-allows you to separate precondition validation and business logic in an elegant and concise way.
+Null checks are the most common example of this.
+It often seems, however, like everything beyond that is handled as part of the business logic, even though it really isn't.
+If a method that calculates a price needs some value from a configuration file, is the presence of the configuration file part of the business logic?
+Probably not. <i>Klojang Check</i> allows you to separate precondition validation and business logic in an elegant and concise way.

 <i>Klojang Check</i>'s take on precondition validation is rather different from, for
 example, Guava's [Preconditions](https://guava.dev/releases/19.0/api/docs/com/google/common/base/Preconditions.html)